Richard Alan Cross

 Richard Alan Cross is Rev. John A. O'Brien Professor of Philosophy and former Chair of the Philosophy Department at the University of Notre Dame.
 Educated at Solihull School, Cross was formerly Professor of Medieval Theology at the University of Oxford and Tutor in Theology at Oriel College, Oxford, and holds a Master of Arts degree and a Doctor of Philosophy degree.
 His research interests lie in medieval theology and philosophy, especially Duns Scotus; Christology and the philosophy of religion.

-Cross is married to Essaka Joshua, a graduate of the universities of Oxford and Birmingham and a specialist in English literature of the Romantic period.
+Cross is married to Essaka Joshua, a graduate of Somerville College, Oxford and Birmingham University and a specialist in English literature of the Romantic period.